wallymathieu/assertfail/_posts/2018-09-08-fsharp-2-years-later.md

  - Type providers have recently (2018/05/08) [been fixed to work in .net core](https://blogs.msdn.microsoft.com/dotnet/2018/05/08/f-language-and-tools-update-for-visual-studio-2017-version-15-7/).
  - Using libraries intended to be consumed in c# that uses `Microsoft.Extensions.DependencyInjection` and `Microsoft.Extensions.Options` requires ceremony to use.

+ These are minor things.
+For the most part I don't need dependency injection heavy code in the f# I've been writing.